-Before choosing how you would like to be cared for during your pregnancy and birth, you’ll need to meet with a midwife close to home between 10 to 12 weeks.
+Before choosing how you would like to be cared for during your pregnancy and birth, you’ll need to meet with a midwife close to home after you are 10 weeks pregnant.
 You will need to meet with a midwife even if this is not your first pregnancy or if you have already decided which model of pregnancy care you’d like.

 During your first appointment, the midwife will ask you a number of questions, including:

 - your personal preferences of how you would like to be cared for during your pregnancy and birth.

 The health and wellbeing assessment and discussion will help the midwife identify what suitable pregnancy care and birthing options are available for you to choose from.

 If your GP identifies risk factors while confirming your pregnancy, they may refer you directly to the Fetal Medicine Unit.

 We encourage you to read up on what pregnancy and care options are available before meeting with the midwife.

 Your first meeting with a midwife will be close to home at one of the following locations, including:

 - Belconnen Community Health Centre: 56 Lathlain Street, Belconnen